Food Protein-Induced Allergic Proctocolitis (FPIAP)

-It is generally recommended to reintroduce the offending food/s to the mother’s or infant’s diet at 12 months of age, or after it has been eliminated for six months.
+It is generally recommended to reintroduce the offending food/s to the mother’s or infant’s diet after it has been eliminated for six months or at 12 months of age.

-For infants who have more severe symptoms, such as blood stained diarrhoea, the offending food/s should be introduced gradually over three to five days.
+For infants who have more severe symptoms, such as blood stained diarrhoea, the offending food/s may be gradually introduced under the supervision of a dietitian.

 © ASCIA 2019